ugorji/go-common/simpleblobstore/README.md

 # go-common/simpleblobstore

-This repository contains the `go-common/simpleblobstore` library (or command).
+This repository contains the `go-common/simpleblobstore` library.

 To install: